dflock/duncanlock.net/content/posts/tech/how-i-built-this-website-using-pelican-part-2-themes.rst

 .. epigraph::

    Twitter cards make it possible for you to attach media experiences to Tweets that link to your content.
-Simply add a few lines of HTML to your webpages, and users who Tweet links to your content will have a "card" added to the Tweet that’s visible to all of their followers.
+Simply add a few lines of HTML to your webpages, and users who Tweet links to your content will have a "card" added to the Tweet that's visible to all of their followers.

    -- https://dev.twitter.com/docs/cards